-It directly assigns resources (people, capital, time) to the strategic priorities of the company, and enables companies and teams to manage their performance against their plans.
+It directly assigns resources (people, capital, time) to the company's strategic priorities, enabling companies and teams to manage their performance against their plans.

-Although it’s an essential business process, budgeting is sometimes overlooked by small and mid-sized businesses who need it the most due to cash flow constraints and lack of department owners.
+Although it’s an essential business process, budgeting is sometimes overlooked by small and mid-sized businesses that need it the most due to cash flow constraints and the lack of department owners.

-Fortunately, organizations with a clearly defined budget broken out by each business unit can streamline spend and keep internal controls in check.
+Fortunately, organizations with a clearly defined budget broken out by each business unit can streamline spending and keep internal controls in check.

-This guide will walk through exactly how to do just that.
+This guide will walk you through exactly how to do just that.